ktrinkle/apple-ii-profile/README.md

 Surface mount pads are provided for the transistors.

 When assembling, only use the Q1-5 pads or the CA3096, **not both**.

+### 74LS13

+Tests performed in November 2025 show that the 74LS13 can be replaced with the 74LS20 with no issues.
+The LS20 pinout is the same as the 74LS13, and is only missing the Schottsky action that the 74LS13 provided.

+### D2716

+A future revision is planned to replace this with a more available 27C256 EPROM.

 ## Bill of materials